cjgmj/dynamic-query/README.md

 # Create queries easily

-It is a library that allow you to create queries fast giving you a `Specification` which can be easily integrate with `JpaSpecificationExecutor`.
+It is a library that allow you to create fast queries giving you a `Specification` which can be easily integrated with `JpaSpecificationExecutor`.

 ## Usage